HorningGit/Rayquaza_Resources/tools/admin/systemd.md

 ## :white_circle: *Systemd*
 <!-- systemd Process -->
 ##### :small_orange_diamond: What is systemd?
 Systemd is a collection of programs, daemons, libraries, technologies, and kernel components.
-The init daemon **systemd** takes an aggressive parallel approach to system services management.
-This allows for services to be ran simultaneously! **Systemd** uses Unit Dependencies to reference what a service wants/requires to run properly. **Systemd** also supports dependecy management and also has comprehensive logging features.
+When run as first process on boot (as PID 1), it acts as init system that brings up and maintains userspace services.
+Separate instances are started for logged-in users to start their services. **Systemd** also supports dependecy management and also has comprehensive logging features.
 The file */sbin/init* now points to */lib/systemd/systemd* while using systemd as an init daemon.<br /><br />

 <!--Utilities-->
 ___